 According to a recent HIMSS Analytics survey, 83 percent of healthcare organizations are already using cloud-based resources.
 Still, many organizations are asking about HIPAA compliance and the cloud, especially when migrating to the public cloud.

 Firstly, keep in mind that no cloud platform, public or otherwise, is inherently HIPAA compliant.
 That said, most big-name public cloud platforms (AWS, Azure, IBMi) can be used to create a HIPAA/HITECH compliant cloud environment.
 The time to do this, though, is at the outset, when setting up the cloud environment.
 From there, you will need an experienced team to monitor and ensure HIPAA/HITECH compliance.

 Connectria Helps Guide Organizations Migrating to the Cloud

-Again, there are many options available when it comes to cloud providers and their services.
-Because we work with many different cloud vendors, we are in a unique position to compare and contrast their specialties and strengths.
-We can also help you put together your strategy for migrating to the cloud, making sure that you ask the right questions and are aware of any potential risks and complications.
+There are many options available when it comes to cloud providers and their services.
+Connectria works with many different cloud vendors.
+This enables us to offer unique insight into vendors’ specialties and strengths.
+We can help you assemble or fortify your strategy for migrating to the cloud.
+We will help you ask the right questions.